To open long positions on EUR/USD, you need:

 To open short positions on EUR/USD, you need:

-Trading is carried out below the 30 and 50 daily moving averages, which indicates a return of pressure on the euro.
+Trading is carried out below 30 and 50 moving averages, which indicates a further decline in the euro.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

-In case of a decline, support will be provided by the lower border of the indicator in the area of 1.1280.
-In case of growth, the upper border of the indicator at 1.1318 will act as resistance.
+A breakthrough of the lower border of the indicator in the area of 1.1727 will increase the pressure on the pair.
+In case of growth, the upper border of the indicator in the area of 1.1767 will act as a resistance.

 Description of indicators